Storyflow Logo

 Pricing: $15/month or $165/year.
 31-day trial.

 Verdict: Roam Research is the right pick for backlink maximalists.
-See also The 12 Best Roam Research Alternatives in 2026.
+See The 12 Best Roam Research Alternatives in 2026.

 12. Anytype (Best Open-Source Local-First PKM)